lyuwenhan/minecraft-java-edition-mods/auto-greeting-server/README.md

 # Auto Greeting - Server

-A Fabric mod that automatically sends greeting messages when a player joins the server
+A server-side Fabric mod that automatically sends preset greeting messages when a player joins the server.

-The mod supports both plain chat messages and commands.
+The mod supports both plain chat messages as well as commands.

 ## Features

 - Supports multiple messages
-- Supports plain chat messages and commands
+- Supports plain chat messages as well as commands
 - Supports blacklist / whitelist rules for player names
 - Supports placeholders
-- Automatically sends messages when a player joins the server
+- Automatically sends preset messages when a player joins the server

 ## Command Overview